Post-Selection Inference for Generalized Linear Models with Many Controls: Introduction

 We organize the remainder of the paper as follows.
-In Section \ref{Sec:Model}, we present the model and the proposed estimator.
-In Section \ref{Sec:Main} we provide primitive conditions and the statements of our main results on the uniform validity of the estimators and confidence regions.
-We present the proofs of these results in Appendix \ref{Sec:ProofMain}, which we base on carefully verifying the high-level conditions of a general result in Appendix \ref{Sec:EstIVQRGeneric}.
+In Section \ref{Sec:Model}, we present the framework for generalized linear models and the proposed estimators specialized to the logistic link function case.
+In Section \ref{Sec:Main} we provide the statements of our main results on the uniform validity of the estimators and confidence regions.
+We present primitive conditions for the logistic case and high-level conditions for generalized linear models.
+Section \ref{SecMC} contains a Monte-Carlo experiment.
+We present the proofs of these results in Appendix \ref{Sec:ProofMain}.
 In Appendix \ref{Sec:AnalysisAux} we collect results on Lasso and Post-Lasso with estimated weights (Appendix \ref{Sec:EstLasso}) as well as results on $\ell_1$-penalized Logistic regression and post model selection Logistic regression (Appendix \ref{Sec:Step1}).
 In Appendix \ref{Sec:AuxiliaryInequalities} we present auxiliary inequalities.